 - 8.1.
 The school will ensure that careers guidance is differentiated, if appropriate, and based on high aspirations and a personalised approach.
 The SEND local offer will be utilised; annual reviews for a student's EHC plan will be informed by good careers guidance. - 8.2.
 The careers leader will work closely with the SENCO and other staff to support students with understanding different career pathways and how to develop the necessary skills, knowledge, experience and qualifications to succeed and fulfil their potential.
 The school will work with families of students to help them understand what career options are available. - 8.3.
-Surveys will be conducted to find out individual students' aspirations.
-The results of the surveys will create careers guidance and experience that will be tailored to students needs based on their own aspirations and abilities. - 8.4.
 Careers guidance will take account of the full range of relevant education, training and employment opportunities.
 It will inform students about the ways employees with SEND are supported in the workplace, and how jobs can be adapted to fit a person's abilities.
-Guidance will focus on a student's career aspirations and the post-16 options which are most likely to give the student a pathway into employment or HE.
+Guidance will focus on a student's career aspirations and the post-16 options which are most likely to give the student a pathway into employment or HE. - 8.4.

-- 8.5.
 The school will build partnerships with businesses and other employers, employment services, and disability and other voluntary organisations.
-Students will be prepared for encounters with employers and provided with any special support that will allow them to benefit fully from the experience. - 8.6.
+Students will be prepared for encounters with employers and provided with any special support that will allow them to benefit fully from the experience.

+8.5.
 When arranging work experience for students, the school will work with the employer to determine any additional support that will be needed during the work placement.